le-luo327/Medicaid-Expenditure-Enrollment-Project/README.md

 ***********************************************************************
-DESCRIPTION: To forecast annual Medicaid enrollments and expenditures in New Jersey for the next ten years
+DESCRIPTION: To forecast annual Medicaid enrollments and expenditures in New Jersey, New York, and nationwide for the next ten years

 DEVELOPER: LE LUO